-As part of the UK marriage visa application process, an applicant’s relationship with their sponsor will be carefully assessed by the examining UK Border Agency (UKBA) Entry Clearance Officer (ECO).
+As part of the UK marriage visa application process, an applicant’s relationship with their sponsor will be carefully assessed by the examining UK Visas and Immigration (UKVI), formerly UK Border Agency (UKBA), Entry Clearance Officer (ECO).
 The vast majority of UK settlement visa applications are decided based on the evidence presented as part of the initial submission.
-According to the UK Border Agency’s policy and procedures related to the issuance of settlement visas to spouses, partners and fiancees of British citizens and permanent residents, an interview is not a required part of the application process.
-However, in some instances UKBA officials may request a personal or telephone interview with the applicant or their UK sponsor in order to make a final determination of eligibility.
+According to the UK Home Office’s policy and procedures related to the issuance of settlement visas to spouses, partners and fiancees of British citizens and permanent residents, an interview is not a required part of the application process.
+However, in some instances UKVI officials may request a personal or telephone interview with the applicant or their UK sponsor in order to make a final determination of eligibility.

 The ECO’s assessment will be based on objective, factual evidence, and with the use of some ‘rules of thumb’ to ensure that only genuine applicants obtain permission to live and work in the UK.
 A lack of quality time together in person, quick proposal / marriage, poor English of the foreign fiancee or spouse (unless partners share a common language), or the sponsor’s unstable financial situation are just a few possible problems.
 In addition, indicators of a suspicious relationship include those between people of markedly different age, religion, culture or even education.
 In case of any discrepancies between the answers given during the marriage visa interview and supporting documentation submitted as part of the initial application, the ECO has the authority to refuse the applicant straight away.
 If a case presents a borderline situation, the ECO may refer it to an Entry Clearance Manager (ECM) for an additional fraud assessment.